 Arthritis affects everyone!

 Chef Seamus encourages his fellow chefs and industry colleagues to participate in the Walk to Cure Arthritis.
-The 2014 NYC walk starts in Foley Square Park and is a 3 mile (1 mile optional) walk across and back on the Brooklyn Bridge.
-It will be held on Saturday, May 17th.
-Registration starts at 8:30am and the walk begins at 10:00am.
+The annual NYC walk starts in Foley Square Park and is a 3 mile (1 mile optional) walk across and back on the Brooklyn Bridge.
 Fellow chefs and restauranteurs can form their own team to walk for a cure, or help generation donations to fund research and a cure for arthritis.
 Just visit www.walktocurearthritis.nyc.kintera.org.